asktami/noteful-app/README.md

 Note: using [https://github.com/typicode/json-server](https://github.com/typicode/json-server) fake REST API for the database.
 See json data at [https://my-json-server.typicode.com/asktami/react-router-context-noteful](https://my-json-server.typicode.com/asktami/react-router-context-noteful).

+Created a db.json file in this repository; access the api via https://my-json-server.typicode.com/asktami/react-router-context-noteful as the root URL.

 -----

 ## Refactor to use context instead of prop drilling